 Garratt received treatment at several hospitals before arriving back in the United States.
 His one wish was that his good friend, Sgt.
 Roy Goodpaster.
 Of this, he said, “One of my best friends is still a prisoner of the Japs.
 He is Sgt.
 Roy Everett Goodpaster.
 We grew up together and courted together.
 We fought together and were taken prisoners at the same time.
 The Japs moved him on to the Japanese homeland.
 If I invested some of my back pay in War Bonds, maybe that will help free Goodpaster sooner.
 That will be time enough to build my little house.”

 He returned to Harrodsburg, Kentucky, and was discharged from the army on October 29, 1946.
 Since he had not registered for Selective Service on October 16, 1940, he was required to register on November 14, 1945, and named his father as his contact person.
 The reason he did this was since he was in the National Guard in 1940, he did not have to register.
-He married and became the father of six sons and two daughters.
-To support his family, he worked at a furniture store.
+He became the father of six sons and two daughters who he supported by working at a furniture store.

 His first marriage ended in divorce, and on May 5, 1978, he married Delores Johnson who he remained married to until his death.
 He passed away on January 5, 1985, in Harrodsburg, Kentucky, and was buried in Spring Hill Cemetery.